Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

-A naive attempt would be to follow { Bourgain's approach \cite{Bourgain}} and look for solutions to (\ref{nls}) of form $u(t)=e^{it\Delta}u_{\mathrm{in}}+w$ where $w$ belongs to $C_t^0H_x^s$, or more precisely $X^{s,\frac{1}{2}+}$ (see Section \ref{funcspace} for relevant definitions) for some positive $s$; this $w$ in particular will contain components of form However, it is shown in \cite{Bourgain} that even when $r=1$ (and obviously also for larger $r$), the $u^{(2)}$ defined in (\ref{seconditer}) belongs to $X^{s,\frac{1}{2}+}$ only for $s<\frac{1}{2}$.
-As the space\footnote{This may be improved a little by switching to Fourier-Lebesgue spaces, but is still far from deterministic scaling when $r$ is large.
-On the other hand the H\"{o}lder spaces $C^s$, as pointed out in Section \ref{discuss}, are not suitable for Schr\"{o}dinger equations.} $X^{\frac{1}{2}-,\frac{1}{2}+}$ is still supercritical with respect to deterministic scaling { for $d=2$} and $r\geq 2$, there will be no hope in solving (\ref{nls}) using the above ansatz.
-One may {perform higher order Picard iterations,} but it turns out that regardless of the order, there is always some contribution in the remainder that has regularity $X^{\frac{1}{2}-,\frac{1}{2}+}$.
+Now, suppose we apply this idea to (\ref{nls}), which leads to the ansatz $u(t)=e^{it\Delta}f(\omega)+w$, where $w$ belongs to $C_t^0H_x^s$, or more precisely $X^{s,\frac{1}{2}+}$ (see Section \ref{funcspace} for relevant definitions) for some positive $s$.
+In particular, this $w$ will contain components of form However, it is shown in \cite{Bourgain} that even when $r=1$ (and obviously also for larger $r$), the $u^{(1)}$ defined in (\ref{seconditer}) belongs to $X^{s,\frac{1}{2}+}$ \emph{only for $s<\frac{1}{2}$}.
+As the space $X^{\frac{1}{2}-,\frac{1}{2}+}$ is still supercritical with respect to deterministic scaling for $d=2$ and $r\geq 2$, there will be no hope of solving (\ref{nls}) using the above ansatz.
+We may perform higher order Picard iterations, but it turns out that regardless of the order, there is always some contribution in the remainder that has regularity $X^{\frac{1}{2}-,\frac{1}{2}+}$, and the problem persists.

-Here we make the first observation, namely that the { poor} regularity of $u^{(2)}$ is only due to high-low interactions.
-In fact, by carrying out the analysis of Section \ref{probsc}, one can show that if the two highest frequencies in the input factors of (\ref{seconditer}) are comparable, for example consider where $P_N$ and $P_{\leq N}$ are standard Littlewood-Paley projections, then { $u_{(1)}^{(2)}$} will belong to $X^{1-,\frac{1}{2}+}$ which is {(deterministically)} subcritical for any $r$.
-Therefore to solve (\ref{nls}) it suffices to control the high-low interactions, say the ones of { the} form and to show that this term somehow has similar behavior as the linear evolution $e^{it\Delta}f(\omega)$.